| Company part of secret empire By John MintzThe Washington Post

 were afraid if anti-cult groups found out, they'd have a field day," the former

+member said.
 But an examination of corporate

 records and interviews with experts on the secretive Moon empire demonstrate the links